jaskaran-01/ESP32-AUTHORISED-GATE-SYSTEM/DataBase_management/ReadMe.md

 3. Log in to phpMyAdmin using the default credentials (username: `root`, password: `''`).

-4. Create a new database named "student_register":
+4. Create a new database named "student register":

    - Click on the "New" button in the left sidebar.
-   - Enter "student_register" as the database name and click "Create."
+   - Enter "student register" as the database name and click "Create."

 5. Select the newly created database from the left sidebar.

-6. Import the database schema:

-   - Click on the "Import" tab.
-   - Choose the `database.sql` file and click "Go."
+6. Create a new table in the DB called students with following columns :
+    - `UID` (varchar(10))
+    - `Name` (varchar(100))
+    - `RegNo` (int(9))
+    - `chkin` (tinyint(1))
+    - `DT` (datetime)
+    > **Note:** If you want to create a different SQL database architecture changes will be required in the following:
+        1. PHP files
+        2. DBConn library
+        3. main code (adjust the way the system reacts to db read writes)

+7. Use the db_filler.py to fill out the DB:
+    - please make required changes in the python code to fit your needs.

 ## Usage